-Coming into today, shares of the world's largest consumer products maker had gained 4.17% in the past month, outpacing the Consumer Staples sector gained 3.73%, while the S&P 500's gain of 5.15% in that time.
+Heading into today, shares of the world's largest consumer products maker had gained 6.36% over the past month, outpacing the Consumer Staples sector's gain of 0.5% and the S&P 500's gain of 5.15% in that time.

-Wall Street will be looking for positivity from PG as it approaches its next earnings release, which is expected to be July 30, 2020.
-In that report, analysts expect PG to post earnings of $1.37 per share.
-This would mark year-over-year growth of 9.6%.
-Our most recent consensus estimate is calling for quarterly revenue of $18.32 billion, up 5.07% from the year-ago period.
+Investors will be hoping for strength from PG as it approaches its next earnings release, which is expected to be July 30, 2020.
+In that report, analysts expect PG to post earnings of $1 per share.
+This would mark a year-over-year decline of 9.09%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.84 billion, down 1.5% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for PG.
+Investors should also note any recent changes to analyst estimates for PG.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-PG is holding a Zacks Rank of #2 (Buy) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.13% higher.
+PG is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, PG is holding a Forward P/E ratio of 25.36.
-Its industry sports an average Forward P/E of 22.59, so we one might conclude that PG is trading at a premium comparatively.
+In terms of valuation, PG is currently trading at a Forward P/E ratio of 23.96.
+For comparison, its industry has an average Forward P/E of 24.85, which means PG is trading at a discount to the group.

-Also, we should mention that PG has a PEG ratio of 3.4.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Soap and Cleaning Materials stocks are, on average, holding a PEG ratio of 4.14 based on yesterday's closing prices.
+Investors should also note that PG has a PEG ratio of 3.33 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Soap and Cleaning Materials stocks are, on average, holding a PEG ratio of 4.12 based on yesterday's closing prices.

 The Soap and Cleaning Materials industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 180, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 39, putting it in the top 16% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.